jeffkitson-music/nanodms/README.md

 # :skull_and_crossbones: nanodms
 A simple dead man's switch in PHP.
+[What's a dead man's switch?](https://www.wired.com/2013/07/snowden-dead-mans-switch/)

 ## :open_file_folder: Installation/Set-Up
 Edit the file to include your security token and secret payload.
 Upload to your server.